SDooman/bootstrap-data-1/unit_1/unit_1.md

 it should be in this folder so that Pyret can access it.

-Now, open [this link](https://gsuite.google.com/learning-center/products/sheets/get-started/#section-1-2) in a new tab, and follow instructions 2-5 in
- Section 1.2:  Import and convert old spreadsheets to Sheets.
+Now, open [this link](https://gsuite.google.com/learning-center/products/sheets/get-started/#section-1-2) and follow the instructions to Import and convert old spreadsheets to Sheets.
 Make sure to use the **presidents.csv** file, and to follow these instructions within the **code.pyret.org** folder in your drive, which should be open in the other tab.